Nima Sanandaji

 Sanandaji is the president of the pro-business think tank European Centre for Entrepreneurship and Policy Reform.
 He is a co-founder of the Stockholm-based pro-market think tank Captus, which he headed as CEO for several years until 2011.
 He has conducted research in biochemistry, physical chemistry and polymer technology at Chalmers University of Technology, Royal Institute of Technology (KTH) and Cambridge University and holds two PhDs from the Royal Institute of Technology in Stockholm.
 He was written or cooperated with various liberal-conservative think tanks, such as Timbro, Institute of Economic Affairs, Cato Institute, and Centre for Policy Studies.

-His attacks on the Nordic model of the Welfare State inspired a chapter in the 2019 Economic Report of the President, published by the US White House under the conservative administration of Donald J. Trump.
+His idea of market economy and a unique culture rather than socialism being the root of the Nordic model of the Welfare State inspired a chapter in the 2019 Economic Report of the President, published by the US White House under the conservative administration of Donald J. Trump.

 Background

 Sanandaji was born to middle-class ethnic Kurdish parents in Tehran.
 His parents came to Sweden from Iran in 1989.
 Tracing their roots to the village of Kilaneh, the Sanandaji family, which since the Islamic Revolution in 1979 have moved to Europe and the United States, were the dominant land and farm owners in Iranian Kurdistan.
 He has a Ph.D. from the Royal Institute of Technology in polymer engineering.
 Sanandaji has previously been chairman of the Free Moderate Student League and the Swedish-American Association, both based in Gothenburg.